"I need ... see ... Dumbledore ..."

 Interesting facts and notes

-The chapter title is an historical reference, and a bit of a joke, being a play on "The Madness of King George".
-King George III of England was considered insane for much of his adult life, and in particular was noted for talking to trees, as Mr. Crouch is shown doing in this chapter - even the same species of tree, an oak.
+The chapter title is an historical reference, being a play on "The Madness of King George".
+It is believed that King George III of the United Kingdom suffered from porphyria, a blood disorder that can cause a variety of symptoms including mental changes like confusion and hallucinations.
+He was considered 'mad' in his later years and in particular was noted for talking to trees, as Mr. Crouch is shown doing in this chapter - even the same species of tree, an oak.

 Harry, Ron, and Hermione went up to the Owlery after breakfast on Sunday...